LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

    | ?- packs::install(reg, bar, 1:1:2, [gpg('--batch --passphrase test123')]).

 See the ``gpg`` documentation for details.
-When using the ``gpg/1`` option, you should be careful to not leak passphrases in e.g. the query history.
+When using the ``gpg/1`` option, you should be careful to not leak passphrases in, e.g., the query history.

 To uninstall a pack that you no longer need, use the ``packs::uninstall/1-2`` predicates.
 By default, only packs with no